Trial for murder of Scandinavian hikers to open in Morocco

 They had recently embraced Salafism, an ultra-conservative branch of Sunni Islam, according to friends, neighbours and some family members.

-Those attacks - carried out by 12 suicide operatives who came from one of Casablanca's main shanty towns - greatly affected public opinion.

-Morocco has since improved its security and legal framework, alongside boosting supervision of religious affairs and anti-terror cooperation with other states.

-Petitions on the internet have called for anyone convicted of the Scandinavian hikers' double murder to face the death penalty.
+Petitions on the internet have called for anyone convicted of the double murder to face the death penalty.

-Death sentences are sometimes still handed down in Morocco, but a de facto moratorium on carrying out executions has been in place since 1993, and there is an ongoing debate over potential abolition.
+But a de facto moratorium on carrying out executions has been in place since 1993.

+A second Swiss citizen arrested after the double-murder was tried separately and jailed in mid-April for 10 years on charges including "forming a terrorist group".